-Kohlrabi tastes like broccoli stem.
-It is lightly sweet and a little spicy (like a radish but less peppery.)
-It has a very slight sulphur note to it due to the fact that it is in the cabbage family.
+Kohlrabi tastes like broccoli stalk.
+This cruciferous vegetable has a lightly sweet, earthy flavor and peppery taste (like a radish but less peppery.)
+It has a very slight sulfur note to it due to the fact that it is in the cabbage family.
 Purple kohlrabi and green kohlrabi are both pale greenish yellow in the center and taste the same.

 You can use either, but do not go by the total shredded amount, instead start with 1 pound of kohlrabi, then shred it.